Update June 30 2022 04:40 PT

 The Raspberry Pi Pico is an intriguing board.
 Rather than be another Linux single board computer like every other Raspberry Pi, the Pico is a low-cost Arm based microcontroller which we can program using C/C++ and MicroPython.
-In this tutorial we will introduce how to get started with the Raspberry Pi Pico, If you would like to know more technical details about the board, then take a look at our review.
+In this tutorial we will introduce how to get started with the Raspberry Pi Pico W and the older Raspberry Pi Pico, If you would like to know more technical details about the board, then take a look at our review.

-1. Download the MicroPython UF2 file from the MicroPython tab.
+1. Download the MicroPython UF2 file for your model of Raspberry Pi Pico.

 2. Push and hold the BOOTSEL button on the Pico, then connect to your computer using a micro USB cable.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.